fpwong/fpwong.github.io/about.md

 permalink: /about/
 ---

-Indie game dev studying BICAH (Bachelor of Informatics and Computation Advanced (Honours)) at Monash University.

 Currently working on a coop Action RPG game.
 A cross between Alien Swarm (Isometic, Level-based, Unlockables) and Dark Souls (Combat, Difficulty, AI).

+Studying BICAH specializing in Computer Science at Monash University

 ### Contact me